GenesysCloudBlueprints/ani-blacklist/blueprint/index.md

 ---
 title: Blacklisting Phone Numbers
-author: vishwa-mudigonda
+author: yuri.yeti
 indextype: blueprint
 icon: blueprint
-image: /../images/TerminateCallNoQueue.gif
+image: images/CallBlacklist.gif
 category: 4
 summary: |
   This Genesys Cloud Developer Blueprint explains how to set up a trigger to check if an ANI on a voice interaction is blacklisted.
-If it is blacklisted, the call will be disconnected..
+If it is blacklisted, the call will be disconnected.
+This features prevents inbound unwanted or fraudelent calls.
 ---
 :::{"alert":"primary","title":"About Genesys Cloud Blueprints","autoCollapse":false}
 Genesys Cloud blueprints were built to help you jump-start building an application or integrating with a third-party partner.